-- 1. Health care trend assumptions The detailed health care trend assumptions we are recommending are outlined in Item 1 of the Attachment. - For non-Medicare plans, we are recommending first-year trend1 be reset to the same 6.75% that we recommended as the first-year trend in the prior year's valuation,2 then grading down by 0.25% each year until reaching an ultimate rate of 4.50% after nine years.
+- 1. Health care trend assumptions The detailed health care trend assumptions we are recommending are outlined in Item 1 of the Attachment. - For non-Medicare plans, we are recommending first-year trend be reset to the same 6.75% that we recommended as the first-year trend in the prior year's valuation, then

-1 The first-year trend will be used to project 2021 calendar year premiums to calendar year 2022.
+&lt;sup>1 The first-year trend will be used to project 2021 calendar year premiums to calendar year 2022.

-2 We note that in the absence of the above recommendation to reset the assumption, the first-year trend rate that we would use in this year's valuation would equal 6.50%.
+&lt;sup>2 We note that in the absence of the above recommendation to reset the assumption, the first-year trend rate that we would use in this year's valuation would equal 6.50%.